Suggested links

 Diagnosis of ADHD in Childhood

-Family members or teachers often notice ADHD behavior in children before the child themselves will.
-Should you suspect your child has ADHD, an adolescent psychiatrist can evaluate them based on the criteria described in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+If your child’s behavior makes you suspect ADHD, an adolescent psychiatrist or your child’s pediatric doctor can evaluate them based on the criteria described in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 Diagnosis of ADHD in Adulthood

-If the adult exhibits significant impairment in at least two major settings in their life due to ADHD symptoms, they will meet the criteria for diagnosis.
+If the adult exhibits significant impairment in at least two primary settings in their life due to ADHD symptoms, they will meet the criteria for diagnosis.

 Treatment of Attention Deficit Hyperactivity Disorder

-For ADHD in children and adults, first-line treatments include a combination of medication and psychotherapy.
 Dosage and therapy may differ, but the tactics are essentially the same.
-Common ADHD medications feature the use of stimulants like amphetamines (Adderall) or methylphenidate (Ritalin).
+Common ADHD medications approved by the U.S. Food and Drug Administration (FDA) feature the use of stimulants like amphetamines (Adderall) or methylphenidate (Ritalin).

-Regarding therapy, the most common form used for treating ADHD is Cognitive Behavioral Therapy or CBT.
+Regarding therapy, the most common form used for treating ADHD is Cognitive Behavioral Therapy (CBT).
 CBT works by helping the person identify problematic or unhelpful thought patterns and redirecting them into more constructive ones.

 Try Therapy Online